KG-1 Electroporation Kit (Leukemia Cells, CCL-246)

 Electroporation kit provides 70-85% delivery efficiency of siRNA.
 Electroporation efficiency was determined by qRT-PCR.

-Electroporation Protocol and MSDS:
+Electroporation Protocol and SDS:

 Electroporation protocols are provided with the purchase of the Electroporation Kit

-Download MSDS: [PDF]
+Download SDS: [PDF]

 KG-1 Cell Line: